Williams FW12: FW12C

 During this time the car scored its only win when Thierry Boutsen (who had replaced Mansell in the team) scored his first win at the rain affected Canadian Grand Prix, and with Patrese finishing second it was Williams's first 1–2 result since the 1987 Mexican Grand Prix.
 Patrese, who had his best season to date after consecutive 2nd-place finishes in Mexico, Phoenix and Canada, followed by a 3rd in France, also scored the car's only pole position at the Hungarian Grand Prix.
-He then comfortably led the race until lap 54 when a hole in the radiator caused the car to overheat into retirement.
+Patrese comfortably led the Hungarian GP from the start, easily holding off reigning World Champion Ayrton Senna's V10 McLaren-Honda on the tight and twisty circuit known as "Monaco without houses" until lap 51 when a hole in the radiator caused the car to overheat and lose power allowing Senna past on the short front straight.
+Eventual race winner Mansell in the Ferrari was also past a couple of corners later, and by the beginning of lap 55 Patrese had fallen to 5th when he pulled off at the end of the pit exit with a dead engine.
+Boutsen after a steady drive in which he never challenged the leading group, would ultimately finish in 3rd place.

-By the time of the Italian Grand Prix at Monza, it had become obvious that the limit of the FW12C had been reached, with the team starting to fall behind both McLaren, with their Honda V10 engine, and Ferrari with their V12, while also being consistently challenged by Benetton and the Cosworth built Ford V8 of which they had exclusive use.
-Williams, who had decided to continue with the car, preferring to get its successor, the FW13, right before making its race debut, decided after Italy, where Boutsen finished 3rd with Patrese 4th, that the FW12C would be retired and the new car introduced for Portugal.
-The main reason for the late appearance of the FW13 was that it had originally been designed for Williams' active suspension system and it had to be re-designed and tested with normal or 'passive' suspension with Patrick Head deciding to iron the bugs out before debuting the car.
-Patrese then preferred to go back to the FW12C for the Spanish Grand Prix, finishing 5th in the last Formula One race for the car.
+By the time of the Italian Grand Prix at Monza, it had become obvious that while the Renault V10 was continuing to get better and better, the limit of the FW12C itself had been reached, with the team starting to fall behind both McLaren, with their Honda V10 engine, and Ferrari with their V12, while also being consistently challenged by Benetton which had the lightest and most fuel efficient of the top running engines, the Cosworth built and developed Ford V8 of which they had exclusive use.
+Williams, who had decided to continue with the FW12C, preferring to get its successor, the FW13, right before making its race debut, decided after Italy, where Boutsen finished 3rd with Patrese 4th (largely because both Senna and Mansell in front of them retired, otherwise it would have only been 5th and 6th), that the FW12C would be retired and the new car introduced for Portugal.
+The main reason for the late appearance of the FW13 was that it had originally been designed for the Williams Reactive Ride system and it had to be re-designed and tested with normal or 'passive' suspension with Patrick Head deciding to iron the bugs out before debuting the car, and even then TV commentators were reporting at both Jerez and Suzuka that the handling of the FW13 was still slightly 'off' according to its drivers.
+Thus, with an eye on possibly finishing 3rd in the 1989 Championship, Patrese actually went back to the FW12C for the Spanish Grand Prix, qualifying 6th and finishing 5th in the last Formula One race for the car while Boutsen qualified 21st in the FW13 and retired on lap 41 with fuel pump failure.